A separation theorem for entire transcendental maps: Tools and preliminary results

 The preimages of $\{\dtj\}$ under $\widetilde{f}$ divide each $\Tta$ into \emph{fundamental domains} $\Ft_{\alpha, i,j}$.
 Choose the labeling of fundamental domains so that $\ft(\Ft_{\alpha,i,j}))=\St_j$ for each $\alpha,i$.
 Because we chose the lift $\ft$ to be periodic, the labeling on the fundamental domains for $\ft$ induces a well defined labeling for the fundamental domains for $f$, in such a way that $\exp(\Ft_{\alpha, i, j})= F_{\alpha,j}$ for each $i$ (see Figure~\ref{Label}).

 \emph{Vertical order}

-Because the sets $\Tta$ are unbounded to the right, each $\Tta$ divides any right half plane sufficiently far to the right, into at least two connected components, one of which contains points with arbitrarily large imaginary part (that is said to be \emph{above} $\Tta$ or $\succ \Tta$) and one which contains points with arbitrarily small imaginary part (that is said to be \emph{below} $\Tta$ or $\prec \Tta$).
+Because the sets $\Tta$ are unbounded to the right, each $\Tta$ divides any right half plane sufficiently far to the right, into at least two connected components, one of which contains points with arbitrarily large imaginary part {and bounded real part} (that is said to be \emph{above} $\Tta$ or $\succ \Tta$) and another one which contains points with arbitrarily small imaginary part {and bounded real part} (that is said to be \emph{below} $\Tta$ or $\prec \Tta$).
 This introduces a natural order $\prec$ on the $\Tta$, called \emph{vertical order at infinity}.
 We may assume that $\Ttb\prec\Tta$ if and only if $\beta<\alpha$ (for a fixed $i$).
 Observe also that $\widetilde{T}_{\alpha,i}\prec \widetilde{T}_{\beta,j}$ whenever $i<j$; in this case, the order is just induced by branches of the logarithm.
 The vertical order on the $\Tta$ induces via the exponential map a \emph{cyclic order at infinity} (still denoted by $\prec$) on the tracts $\Ta$.

 Observe that for any given tract $\Ta$, the fundamental domains $F_{\alpha,i}$ contained in $\Ta$ also have a well defined cyclic order; this induces a cyclic order on the set of all fundamental domains.